Create: Mission & Vision, without clear direction, your team will stay inconsistent and all over the place.

 "Life skills that translate"

-"Being in baseball for 48 years, the 1-Page Development Plan is the blueprint for all youth baseball coaches.
-Teaching not only baseball, but life skills that translate."
+"Coaching baseball for 48 years, the 1-Page Development Plan is the blueprint for all baseball coaches.
+It teaches not only baseball, but life skills that translate."

 - Mark Harris, Development Coach | Mentor